annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/numbers/counter.md

 **How to use the Counter UI Pattern**

-The Character Count UI Pattern usually displays dynamic information.
+The Counter UI Pattern usually displays dynamic information.
 In most cases, prior to using this pattern, you will need [to retrieve or update the Data](../../../../../develop/data/intro.md) that contains the information you want to display onscreen.
 You do this by using an [Action](../../../../../develop/logic/action-web.md).

 1. In Service Studio, in the Toolbox, search for `Counter`.